flurdy/blog/_posts/2019-03-17-blog-quick-blog-now.md

 #### Priorities changes

-If I have just come up with an idea to solve a problem, over time my desire to solve that my change.
+If I have just come up with an idea to solve a problem, over time my desire to solve that may change.

-Maybe it is no longer a problem, maybe it no longer hurts or cheer me up.
+Maybe it is no longer a problem, maybe it no longer hurts nor cheer me up.

 Maybe I have found other solutions.

-Maybe I don't have time to write something I no longer think is that important any more
+Maybe I don't have time to write something that I no longer think is that important any more.

 #### Poor memory

 Also over time some ideas, frustration, solutions are simply forgotten.
 Or at least the details to make it worth writing a blog post.

 Or embarrassing as I no longer am sure where and from whom I could attribute the original idea to.